What are scars?

 - Fusiform (Elliptical) Excision – This commonly used technique is preferred for elevated and hypertrophic scars as well as depressed wide scars

 It is important to remember when undergoing any treatment for acne scars that improvement is the goal.
-Several treatments may be necessary to achieve optimal correction, where your cosmetic surgeon may suggest combining different surgical and non-surgical techniques.
+Several treatments may be necessary to achieve optimal correction, where your Cosmetic Surgery Practitioner may suggest combining different surgical and non-surgical techniques.